ED summoned Kejriwal in 'fake' case linked to Delhi Jal Board: Atishi | Politics

 - India

-Senior AAP Leader and Delhi minister Atishi Sunday said the Enforcement Directorate has sent Chief Minister Arvind Kejriwal a fresh summons to join its probe in a ''fake'' case linked to the Delhi Jal Board.
+Senior AAP Leader and Delhi minister Atishi Sunday said the Enforcement Directorate has sent Chief Minister Arvind Kejriwal a fresh summons in a ''fake'' case linked to the Delhi Jal Board.

 ''Nobody knows what this DJB (Delhi Jal Board) case is about.
 This seems to be a backup plan to arrest Kejriwal anyhow and stop him from campaigning for the Lok Sabha polls,'' she claimed at a press conference here.